Barbara G. Walker

-Barbara G. Walker (born July 2, 1930, in Philadelphia, Pennsylvania) is an American author and feminist.
-She is a knitting expert and the author of over ten encyclopedic knitting references, despite "not taking to it at all" when she first learned in college.
-Other topics she has written about are religion, New Age, the occult, spirituality, and mythology.
+Barbara Goodwin Walker (née Jones; July 2, 1930 – December 21, 2025) was an American author and feminist.
+She was a knitting expert and the author of over ten encyclopedic knitting references, despite "not taking to it at all" when she first learned in college.
+Other topics she wrote about included religion, New Age, the occult, spirituality, and mythology.

-Books

 Knitting

 In the 1960s and 1970s, Walker authored several volumes of knitting references which have become landmarks for their comprehensiveness and clarity.
 Her Knitting Treasury series documents over a thousand different knitting stitches.
 Other books considered mosaic knitting, for producing multicolored designs while knitting only one color per row, and constructing knitted garments from the top down rather than the usual bottom-up method used in Western knitting tradition.
-Most of Walker's best-known knitting books have been reprinted, and starting in the mid-1990s, she has published new knitting books.
+Most of Walker's best-known knitting books have been reprinted, and starting in the mid-1990s, she published new knitting books.

 Feminism and skepticism

-Walker writes about the problems with mainstream religion and how these problems have contributed to patriarchal societies and sexism.
-In The Skeptical Feminist: Discovering the Virgin, Mother, and Crone, she writes about her belief that there is no god.
-However, she believes that people, and women in particular, can use the image of the goddess in their day-to-day lives.
+Walker wrote about the problems with mainstream religion and how these problems have contributed to patriarchal societies and sexism.
+In The Skeptical Feminist: Discovering the Virgin, Mother, and Crone, she wrote about her belief that there is no god.
+However, she believed that people, and women in particular, can use the image of the goddess in their day-to-day lives.
 Walker often uses the imagery of the Mother Goddess to discuss neolithic matriarchies.
-Her book Woman's Rituals: A Sourcebook is an attempt to show how she puts her "meditation techniques" into practice, and is meant as a guide for other women who wish to do the same.
+Her book Woman's Rituals: A Sourcebook was an attempt to show how she put her "meditation techniques" into practice, and meant as a guide for other women who wish to do the same.